The XDF Programme partners the School of Informatics with the Institute of Genetics and Cancer to train genuinely cross-disciplinary researchers.

 Cancer Research UK Edinburgh Centre (CRUK EC)

-The IGMM comprises one of the largest aggregates of human molecular genetics and biology research capacity in the UK with over 70 Principal Investigators and 500 staff and PhD students.
-By pooling the resources and complementary skills of the constituent centres, IGMM brings together the scientific expertise, technology and support services needed to maximise scientific discovery.
+The IGC comprises one of the largest aggregates of human molecular genetics, cancer and biomedical research capacity in the UK with over 70 Principal Investigators and 500 staff and PhD students.
+By pooling the resources and complementary skills of the constituent centres, IGC brings together the scientific expertise, technology and support services needed to maximise scientific discovery.

 The Institute enables rapid translation of basic scientific discoveries into new treatments, clinical guidelines and innovative products that have significant impact on the society in the UK and Worldwide.